sdhers/RAINSTORM/README.md

 The setup is complete!

 ---
+---

 ## **Pipeline**
-The repository contains a series of Jupyter notebooks that guide you through the pipeline:
+The repository contains a series of Jupyter notebooks to go from raw pose estimation data to the visualization of your results:

 ```0-First_steps.ipynb```: Learn the basics and set up your data.

+---

 ```1-Prepare_positions.ipynb```: Process and clean bodypart position data.
 - Filter out the frames where the mouse is not in the video.